 The IBM IntelliStation Documentation CD is also included.
-This CD provides detailed information about your computer (see "The IBM IntelliStation Documentation CD" on page 2 for more detailed information).
+This CD provides detailed information about your computer (see "The IBM IntelliStation Documentation CD" on page 3 for more detailed information).

-The computer model and serial numbers are on labels on the lower-right front of the bezel and on the bottom of the computer.
+The computer model and serial numbers are on the label on the lower-right front of the bezel, as shown in the following illustration.
 You will need these numbers to register your computer with IBM.
+The illustrations in this document might differ slightly from your hardware.